 --On film: A clip from "The Teahouse Of The August Moon" is shown.
-This is followed by footage of Ed Sullivan visiting Marlon Brando, Michiko Kyo and Glen Ford on the movie set.
+This is followed by footage of Ed Sullivan visiting Marlon Brando, Michiko Kyo and Glen Ford on the film's movie set in Japan.

 --Guy Mitchell - "Singing the Blues."

---Mitzi Green - talks about the Palace Theater, sings "Two A Day," then imitates Joe E. Lewis.
+--Mitzi Green (actress & nightclub entertainer) - reminisces about the Palace Theater, sings "Two A Day," and imitates Joe E. Lewis.

---Elsa And Waldo (woman in tutu pulls strings of a puppet).
+--Elsa and Waldo (comic dance act) - woman in tutu pulls strings of puppet Waldo.

 --Conn and Mann (tap dancing duo from the Copacabana)

---Michael Redgrave and Barbara Bel Geddes perform a scene from their Broadway play "The Sleeping Prince."
+--Michael Redgrave, Barbara Bel Geddes, and Cathleen Nesbitt (actors) - perform a scene from their Broadway play "The Sleeping Prince."

 --Elvis Presley (2nd appearance) - "Don't Be Cruel," "Love Me Tender," "Love Me" (with the Jordanaires) and "Hound Dog" (with the Jordanaires).